Is Shared Psychotic Disorder Destroying My Family?

 As people affected by this condition strongly adhere to their beliefs, they tend to avoid seeking out treatment help.
 In severe cases, delusional states can potentially bring about serious harm to the inducer or one or more family members.

-If you suspect you or someone you know struggles with shared psychotic disorder and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know struggles with shared psychotic disorder and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.